THE WISDOM OF KNOWING YOU DON’T KNOW

 Sometimes it’s a practical question: What should I do about this job?
 This relationship?
 This decision?
 Sometimes it’s an emotional question: Why am I stuck?
 Why do I keep repeating this pattern?
 Sometimes it’s a spiritual question: What is life asking of me right now?

-Whatever form it takes, the underlying impulse is the same: a desire to see more clearly than you currently can.
+Whatever form it takes, the underlying impulse is the same: a desire to see more clearly than you can right now.

 That desire is not naïve.
 It is human.